 Most importantly, I remember the kindness of the locals as they taught me the secret island handshake of one love, one heart, and one destiny.
 I was too young to understand the underlying message, but I understood that they were offering love.

 And the dancing!
 Every weekend we stuffed ourselves with delicious treats (and Ting!) and danced to the beat of the drums.
 It was at this age that dancing became a part of my identity.
-I learned that dancing was a way to let your mind rest and let your body does all the talking.
+I learned that dancing was a way to let your mind rest and let your body does the talking.

-Living abroad in Jamaica was very different from my typical expeditions.
-But with each challenge that was hurled my way, I have a warm memory right alongside it.
+Living abroad in Jamaica was very different from my typical expeditions, but with each challenge that was hurled my way, I have a warm memory right alongside it.

 At least, that’s what I gurgles up from the memory banks when people ask, “You lived in Jamaica?!”